dotnet/EntityFramework.Docs/entity-framework/core/modeling/relationships.md

 EF uses two one-to-many relationships on the join entity type to represent the many-to-many relationship.
 You can configure these relationships in the `UsingEntity` arguments.

 [!code-csharp[Main](../../../samples/core/Modeling/Relationships/FluentAPI/ManyToManyShared.cs?name=Components)]

 > [!NOTE]
+> The `UsingEntity` overloads that don't have a `Action<EntityTypeBuilder> configureJoinEntityType` parameter return an `EntityTypeBuilder` for the join entity type, so the configuration can be chained.
+Also, starting with EF Core 7.0 there are overloads without a `Type` parameter.
+These will assume that the type is `Dictionary<string, object>`, which is recommended when you don't plan on using the join entity directly.

+> [!NOTE]
 > The ability to configure many-to-many relationships was introduced in EF Core 5.0, for previous version use the following approach.